-Cisco Collaboration Summit Summarized in Three Words: Conferencing, Cloud, and Squared
+Cisco Collaboration Summit in 3 Words: Conferencing, Cloud, & Squared

 By Jim Lundy